bradleylena/Real-time-Detector/readme.md

-This project uses [YOLOv8](https://github.com/ultralytics/ultralytics) + OpenCV to detect real-world objects like Rubik's cubes, cameras, and animals
+my STEM project uses computer Vision to detect data and objects in real-time

 Features